What Medications May Cause Tardive Dyskinesia?

 By Clarissa Martin

 Tardive dyskinesia (TD) is a serious neurological condition characterized by involuntary, repetitive movements, often affecting the face, tongue, and limbs.
 These movements can be disfiguring, uncomfortable, and sometimes permanent.
-Tardive dyskinesia is most commonly a side effect of long-term use of certain medications, particularly those that affect the brain’s dopamine system.
-Understanding the medications that may cause TD is crucial for patients and healthcare providers alike, as early detection and adjustment can help manage or prevent the condition.
+Tardive dyskinesia is most commonly a side effect of long-term use of certain medications.
+Understanding the medications that may cause TD is crucial, as early detection and adjustment can help manage or prevent the condition.

 Antipsychotic Medications